briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

     2. _(2)_ "Hotel" has the same meaning as in Ohio R.C.
 3731.01.

-    3. _(3)_ “Licensed health professional authorized to prescribe drugs” and “prescription” have the same meanings as in Ohio R.C.
+    3. _(3)_ "Licensed health professional authorized to prescribe drugs" and "prescription" have the same meanings as in Ohio R.C.
 4729.01.

-    4. _(4)_ “Minor” means a person under the age of eighteen years.
+    4. _(4)_ "Minor" means a person under the age of eighteen years.

     5. _(5)_ "Underage person" means a person under the age of twenty-one years.